 Hard to find books include:

-- Uncommon Courtesy for Kids Gregg and Josh Harris
+- Uncommon Courtesy for Kids by Gregg and Josh Harris

-- The Original 21 Rules of This House Gregg and Josh Harris
+- The Original 21 Rules of This House by Gregg and Josh Harris

-With the Prairie Primer curriculum your student will:
+With The Prairie Primer Unit Study your student will:

 - Learn 1800’s American History